-So the process diagrams and document templates contained in the YaSM model make the huge task of designing ISO 20000 compliant processes for your organization manageable: As you prepare for the ISO 20000 certification audit, you don’t need to start with a blank page but are able to modify proven templates.
+So the process diagrams and document templates contained in the YaSM model make the huge task of designing ISO 20000 compliant processes for your organization manageable: As you prepare for the ISO 20000 certification audit, you don’t need to start from nothing but are able to modify our process templates.

 When creating YaSM®, we made sure it's perfectly aligned with ISO 20000, the international standard for service management.
 And we offer a product called the YaSM® - ISO 20000 Bridge that makes getting started with the standard a lot easier.